cyberark/conjur/apidocs/src/secrets.md

 ### Add a secret [POST]

 Creates a secret value within the specified Variable.

+Note: Conjur will allow you to add a secret to any resource, but the best practice is to store and retrieve secret data only using Variable resources.

 #### Example with `curl`